uoregon-libraries/headlamp/README.md

 files described therein would be found relative to `/path/to/dark-archive/foo/projectname`.

-As a special case, Headlights will **not process or look at or even offer a friendly wave to** any files called `manifest.csv`!
+As a special case, Headlamp will **not process or look at or even offer a friendly wave to** any files called `manifest.csv`!
 That file, for UO, contains a comprehensive list of all other inventories as an easier way to do things like data-rot detection.